DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-12/part-4-random-containers/_index.md

 **Add Landing Sound**

 To add more realism we'll add a landing sound.
 We'll create a landing sound in Wwise from two footstep sounds.
-Create a new event called `Landing` and add any two footsteps sounds to it.
+Create a new event called `Landing` and add any two footstep sounds to it.
 Delay one of the sounds a little.
 Add some randomization if you want.
 Export this event to your soundbank.

 Create a new variable in your code called myLanding `public AK.Wwise.Event myLanding;`.
 Trigger the event when you're setting `isJumping` to false.